thoka/mdtutor/docs/test-data-collection.md

 The script will:
 1. Clone each tutorial repository from GitHub
-2. Fetch Projects API and extract pathway information from response
+2. Fetch Projects API and extract pathway and quiz information from response
-3. Fetch all three API endpoints for each configured language
+3. Fetch all four API endpoints (Projects, Progress, Pathways, Quiz) for each configured language
 4. Save responses with proper naming conventions
-5. Create metadata file with all paths and pathway information
+5. Create metadata file with all paths, pathway, and quiz information
 6. Generate summary report in `test/snapshots/summary.json`

 ## Test Tutorials